-Abundance estimates and the presence of residualized hatchery spring Chinook and coho salmon present in the Yakima River from mid-September to mid-October for release years 1999-2015 were calculated using observed abundance and boat electrofishing recapture efficiencies calculated for similar sized rainbow trout.
-We calculated recapture efficiencies of similar sized rainbow trout utilizing mark-recapture methods in main stem Yakima River electrofishing index sites.
-The rainbow trout recapture efficiencies were applied to the number of hatchery residuals netted during the mark runs in each index section.
+Abundance estimates and the presence of residualized hatchery spring Chinook and Coho salmon present in the Yakima River from mid-September to mid-October for release years 1999-2017 were calculated using observed abundance and boat electrofishing recapture efficiencies calculated for similar sized Rainbow Trout.
+We calculated recapture efficiencies of similar sized Rainbow Trout utilizing mark-recapture methods in main stem Yakima River electrofishing index sites.
+The Rainbow Trout recapture efficiencies were applied to the number of hatchery residuals netted during the mark runs in each index section.
 A final estimate of hatchery residual abundance was expanded to the reach scale based on reach length.

-Distribution and relative abundance of residuals was also estimated by snorkeling the North Fork Teanaway and main stem reaches.
-The farthest upstream presence of residuals was estimated in the North Fork Teanaway by snorkeling upstream of the acclimation site until no residuals were observed in three sequential pools.
+Distribution and relative abundance of residuals was also estimated in the North Fork Teanaway and main stem reaches.
+The farthest upstream presence of residuals was indexed as presence/absence in the North Fork Teanaway 200 m long index monitoring sites that were electrofished during NTT abundance surveys.
+The distribution of residualized salmon in the North Fork Teanaway was also inventoried using snorkel surveys in some years (primarily prior to 2010).
+The upstream distribution of residual salmon was inventoried by snorkeling upstream from the acclimation facility until no salmon were observed in three consecutive pools.
 Snorkel surveys occurred during the time of maximum distribution from June through September.
-Snorkeling observations to determine presence or absence were also supplemented by electrofishing.